ArtemenkoArt/AlevelTestQuestions/README.md

 - ModelBinders
 - What is the difference between ASP .NET and .NET Core?
 - Javascript ( this and how bind it to the object, hoisting, functional and prototype inheritance, closures, such bullshit like undefined and types in javascript )

+## .NET Section MVC and Web API
+- What is MVC? draw a diagram?
+- What is WebApi?
+Give some examples.
+- What is the RESTFULL API?
+- What is Razor?
+- What is a PartialView?
+What is PartialView used for?
+- What is ChildAction?
+- What is section?
+- What is a Viewbag?
+- On the first page, you filled in 10 fields, then you went to a new page.
+You need to use the information from these 10 fields on the new page.
+How to transfer information between two requests?
+Give the maximum of options?
+- How to ensure field validation in MVC?
+How to provide server validation in MVC?
+- What is routing?
+Where can you add routes?
+- What types of queries do you know?
+- What is the status code?
+What is the status code used for?
+- What is model binding?
+- What filters in MVC do you know?
+What can they be used for?
+Give examples of the use of filters.
+- What is MVC Pipline?
+Describe what is happening with the request as detailed as possible.
+- Why use layered architecture?
+- What HTML helper's do you know?
+What can HTML helper's be used for?
+- Why use HTML helper's?
+Can you do without them?